-Kartik Purnima is a holy festival for Hindu, Sikh and Jain communities.
-It’s celebrated on the Purnima (The Full Moon) Day or 15th Day of the month Kartik (Karthika Maasam).
+Karthika Pournami or Kartik Purnima is a holy festival for Hindu, Sikh and Jain communities.
+It’s celebrated on the Purnima (The Full Moon) Day in the month of Kartik (The 15th Day of the month Kartik).
+In Tamilnadu, the festival is called as Karthigai Deepam, Telugu people called as Karthika Pournami or Karthika Punnami.

 Karthika Masam (Month) is the only month in which both Lord Shiva and Lord Vishnu are worshiped and the temples of Lord Shiva and Lord Vishnu are full with the devotees wanting a darshan of their deities.